realead/cykhash/README.md

 ## History:
 ### Release 2.0.1 (??.??.2022):

+  * Tests work for Python 3.11
-  * Tests for Python3.11
+  * Tests work for numpy 1.24
-  * Drops support for Python3.6 and Python3.7
+  * Drops support for Python 3.6 and Python 3.7

 #### Release 2.0.0 (09.11.2021):